coff3e048/nanobot/README.md

 nanobot is a small but (soon to be) feature rich general purpose Discord bot written in Python.
 This bot is not considered usable or stable at the moment, so contributions are welcome

 ## Running
+Running the bot is as simple as `python main.py`

 Running this bot requires an `.env` file
 Heres an example:
 ```